-Following Hurricanes Irma and Maria in 2017 and the major earthquakes in 2020 that devastated Puerto Rico's existing infrastructure, projects administered by the Federal Government in recent years have focused on supporting Puerto Rico's disaster recovery, providing resilient infrastructure options, and utilizing fiber-to-the-premises technology.
+In light of the aforementioned natural catastrophes that devastated Puerto Rico's existing infrastructure, projects administered by the Federal Government in recent years have focused on supporting Puerto Rico's disaster recovery, providing resilient infrastructure options, and utilizing fiber-to-the-premises technology.
 The Puerto Rico Broadband Program has taken a similar approach in awards from local funds to provide resilient infrastructure and create opportunities for residents to access free Wi-Fi in public spaces.

-There are six funding sources currently available in various stages from planning to launch.
+There are six (6) funding sources currently available in various stages from planning to launch.